 4) Hello?
 Is Anybody There?: There are plenty of people out there ignoring their affiliate program – making them easy targets for those looking for an opening.
 If you need to hire in-house or even outsource it, don’t leave your affiliate program to stand idle.
 Don’t put the finance guy in charge of your affiliate program – just don’t.
 Get someone to watch it and educate them on the process if you have to.

 5) Trademark Bidding, You’re Doing it Wrong: Remember who is on your side.
-How trademark bidding effects your recruitment efforts.
+How trademark bidding affects your recruitment efforts.
 Choose which group you want to stalk, either your competitors or your affiliates, not both.
 For instance, if you’re blocking your competitors from bidding on your trademark, block your affiliates as well.
 If you’re not blocking your competitors, allow your affiliates to compete with them.

 6) Auto-Pilot Will Send You Into a Nose Dive: It’s worse than having no sales in your affiliate program.
 Out of site, out of mind.
 You want to stay in front of your affiliates by sending out email newsletters.
 Sure, only a small percentage will actually open your newsletter, but seeing your brand name will remind them that you’re still there.

 7) What?
 You have an affiliate program?: How can affiliates join your program if they don’t know it exists?
 Get social with your program – join forums and attend events in the industry.
 You should use SEO to optimize your affiliate program landing pages just as you would any other page on your site.
-You should also spend the small amount of money that it would take to promote your program through PPC.
+You should also spend a small amount of money that it would take to promote your program through PPC.